 For those who want to optimize their eCommerce website for SEO then this post can be a valuable guide.
-We have compiled a list of factors that can give momentum to your brand visibility and drive higher volume of qualified site traffic to boost your conversion objectives.
+We have compiled a list of factors that can give momentum to your brand visibility and drive a higher volume of qualified site traffic to boost your conversion objectives.

 1 – Smart title and meta tags text

-With tons of products on your eCommerce store, populating the title and meta tags for each of the product page should be tactical.
+With tons of products on your eCommerce store, populating the title and meta tags for each of the product pages should be tactical.
 This can be achieved by going for a blend of static and dynamic text to create the tags.

 Take the case of a product, suppose ‘iPhone 6’, ‘iPhone 6s’, ‘iPhone 6 Plus’.
 You can enclose this dynamic text for the three product names with static text.
 For instance, “Brand New iPhone 6 at the lowest price”.

 Now you don’t need three highly distinct titles.
 You can simply replace the product name and keep the remaining text the same.
 So, the tags will read as below for the three products: